A New Kind of Accessibility in Games

 Accessibility options from 'Wolfenstein II', 'Satisfactory', 'Outer Wilds' and 'Hogwarts Legacy'

-Some games (i.e. Elden Ring and the Dark Souls series) are made with difficulty as a central gameplay mechanic.
-In a sense, a core part of their game is the inaccessible nature of them, and making them more accessible would detract from the experience of playing those games.
+Some games (i.e. Elden Ring and the Dark Souls series) are made with difficulty as a central game design pillar.
+In a sense, a core part of their game design is the inaccessible nature of them.
+Making them more accessible would detract from the experience of playing those games.
 You could make a similar case for horror games, where a central mechanic in them is scaring people.
-These games are not accessible to people who dislike scares.
+These games are not accessible to people, who dislike scares.

 This is not the case for all games, however.
 Some games have horror elements, that are not central mechanics.
 Some games have difficult optional side content or a difficulty option.

-This could potentially allow many more people to enjoy the games that are, as I said earlier, made for either entertainment purposes or financial gain.
-In both cases, making them accessible to a larger crowd is beneficial.
-If you are not convinced, allow me to off on a tangent here on why I decided to write this blog post.
+If you are not convinced, allow me to go off on a tangent here on why I decided to write this blog post.

 The Crawling Case of Satisfactory

-During the lockdown of 2020, while people were busy rushing out for toiletpaper and making bad covers of John Lennon's Imagine (context), I was busy doing something completely different.
+During the lockdown of 2020, while some were busy making questionable covers of John Lennon's Imagine, I was busy doing something completely different.
 I had been hooked on building factories, managing production flows and exploring an alien planet.
 As you might have guessed, I did all of this in a game.
 In a game called Satisfactory.

 Satisfactory Screenshot